-The I started a term of service as an AmeriCorps Member in September of 1994.
+I started a term of service as an AmeriCorps Member in September of 1994, during the first year of AmeriCorps.
 I served my community in support of a state-wide scholarship initiative in Indiana.
 President Bill Clinton swore us in via satellite from the White House our first day.
 I was one of 22,000 AmeriCorps Members who said the AmeriCorps pledge that morning in state houses across the country.
 I heard the starfish story for the first time that day.
 Perhaps you have come across the starfish story at some point, too.

 The starfish story, adapted from Loren Eiseley’s essay The Star Thrower, is told in many ways.
 Generally, it involves a young man walking on a beach onto which many starfish have been washed a shore.
 The young man begins gently tossing starfish back into the ocean.
 A older man on the beach sees the young man’s actions and questions him saying he is wasting his time.
 The young man replies, “I am making a difference to that one,” and continues to save starfish one by one.